jayson-lennon/pylon/README.md

 #
 # whether this document will be generated in build
 #
-# When `false`, this document will be skipped during a site build.
+# When `true`, this document will be rendered during a site build.
 When
 # running the development server, this value is ignored and the document
-# will always be generated in order to preview work.
+# will always be generated (in order to preview work).
-published = true
+published = false

 #
 # custom data to provide to the rendering context